-The average cost of an incentive trip is $5,193 Per Person (According to the 2019 IRF/SITE/FICP Incentive Travel Study)
+The average cost of an incentive travel program is $5,193 Per person (according to the IRF/SITE/FICP Incentive Travel Index).

 Industry-Specific Incentive Trip Budgets

-In the IRF’s signature series on Top Performing Companies, the research reported the best Financial Services Firms to spend $6,438 per person, and the average incentive trip value per person for top Technology companies is $6,833.
+In two “signature studies” on Top Performing Companies, the IRF research reported the best Financial Services Firms spent $6,438 per person, and the average incentive trip for top Technology companies is $6,833 per person.

-Creating challenges for incentive planners, the joint study reported that planners feel their travel costs are increasing faster than budgets – placing them in a difficult position when it’s harder and harder to find bargains in a strong market for hoteliers.
+Creating challenges for incentive planners, recent studies reported that planners feel their travel costs are increasing faster than budgets – placing them in a difficult position when it’s harder and harder to find bargains in a strong market for hoteliers.

 Incentive Travel Budget Estimator

-Our website has one of the coolest, interactive estimating tools.
-This small pricing calculator lets you pick a destination, the number of nights, hotel star rating, included meals, the number of activities, and the value of room gifts.
+The Brightspot website has one of the coolest trip estimating tools.
+This interactive pricing calculator lets a user pick a destination, the number of nights, hotel star rating, included meals, number of activities, and the value of room gifts.
 Voila!
-A little website magic occurs, and you get an estimated budget per person.
+A little website magic occurs, and an estimated budget per person is calculated.
 Load your winner count, and the handy tool outputs your grand investment total.
 Theorycraft your next incentive trip to your heart’s content!